jenpennen/git-basics/git-vs-github.md

 ## Why did I write this on a separate file?

 Trust me, I've written about this on paper and people have always bypassed it.
 It's important to know the difference between the two!
+Github is a tool built for Git users!